The Shyft Group (NASDAQ:SHYF) Issues FY 2021 Earnings Guidance

-The Shyft Group (NASDAQ:SHYF) updated its FY 2021 earnings guidance on Thursday.
+The Shyft Group (NASDAQ:SHYF) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $1.750-$1.950 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.800.
 The company issued revenue guidance of $900 million-$950 million, compared to the consensus revenue estimate of $876.50 million.

-Several equities research analysts have recently weighed in on SHYF shares.
-DA Davidson started coverage on shares of The Shyft Group in a research report on Tuesday.
-They issued a buy rating and a $50.00 target price for the company.
-Raymond James boosted their target price on shares of The Shyft Group from $45.00 to $46.00 and gave the stock an outperform rating in a research report on Monday, August 9th.
-Colliers Securities reissued a buy rating on shares of The Shyft Group in a research report on Thursday, July 1st.
-Finally, Zacks Investment Research downgraded shares of The Shyft Group from a buy rating to a hold rating in a research report on Friday.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, September 15th.
+Shareholders of record on Wednesday, August 18th will be issued a dividend of $0.025 per share.
+This represents a $0.10 dividend on an annualized basis and a yield of 0.25%.
+The ex-dividend date is Tuesday, August 17th.
+The Shyft Group’s dividend payout ratio (DPR) is presently 8.47%.

-In related news, CEO Daryl M. Adams sold 15,000 shares of the stock in a transaction that occurred on Thursday, July 15th.
-The stock was sold at an average price of $38.33, for a total value of $574,950.00.
-Following the completion of the transaction, the chief executive officer now directly owns 389,237 shares of the company’s stock, valued at approximately $14,919,454.21.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, insider Stephen K. Guillaume sold 5,000 shares of the firm’s stock in a transaction that occurred on Tuesday, June 8th.
+In other The Shyft Group news, CEO Daryl M. Adams sold 15,000 shares of the stock in a transaction dated Monday, August 16th.
+The stock was sold at an average price of $42.03, for a total value of $630,450.00.
+Following the completion of the transaction, the chief executive officer now directly owns 386,937 shares in the company, valued at $16,262,962.11.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, insider Stephen K. Guillaume sold 5,000 shares of the stock in a transaction dated Tuesday, June 8th.
 The shares were sold at an average price of $41.26, for a total value of $206,300.00.
-Following the completion of the sale, the insider now owns 56,697 shares in the company, valued at $2,339,318.22.
+Following the completion of the transaction, the insider now owns 56,697 shares of the company’s stock, valued at $2,339,318.22.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 35,000 shares of company stock valued at $1,354,400.
-Insiders own 2.88% of the company’s stock.
+Over the last 90 days, insiders have sold 35,000 shares of company stock valued at $1,411,700.
+2.88% of the stock is owned by corporate insiders.

+An institutional investor recently bought a new position in The Shyft Group stock.
+Millennium Management LLC bought a new position in shares of The Shyft Group, Inc. (NASDAQ:SHYF) during the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor bought 15,493 shares of the company’s stock, valued at approximately $580,000.
+Institutional investors and hedge funds own 72.57% of the company’s stock.

 The Shyft Group Company Profile